jonescompneurolab/hnn-core/doc/roadmap.rst

     detailed in the HNN-GUI tutorials https://jonescompneurolab.github.io/hnn-core/stable/index.html
     **COMPLETED MARCH 2021**
 -   First release of HNN-Core 0.1 to the community **COMPLETED MARCH 2021**
--   Removal of all simulation code from the HNN repository, which will be replaced with by importing from HNN-Core
--   Cleaning optimization routines in HNN-GUI to interact with HNN-core
--   Testing HNN-GUI tutorials with HNN-Core integration
+-   Make HNN-Core compatible for windows including installation,  testing and continuous integration
--   Rename HNN to HNN-GUI and release updated version to the community
--   Extending HNN-core to run batch simulations that enable parameter sweeps.
--   Development of functions in HNN-GUI to enable parameter sweeps via the GUI.
--   Reorganization of Param.py file within ``hnn_core.simulator`` module to multiple files that contain smaller dictionaries of parameters related to different modules of the code.
+-   Reorganization of Param.py file within HNN-core to multiple files that contain smaller dictionaries of parameters related to different modules of the code.
     See `gh-104`_ for related discussions.
--   Creation of two modules in the HNN-core, one with parts of the code that interact with the NEURON simulation of which (``hnn_core.simulator``), and one that contains post-processing data analysis and plotting functions (``hnn_core.analysis``).
+-   Expand details in HNN-core examples to follow HNN-GUI based tutorials
+-   Development of optimization routines in HNN-core that have the current functionality in HNN-GUI
+-   Develop a new HNN-GUI using ipywidgets in HNN-core that has all of the functionality of the current HNN-GUI
+-   Rename HNN to HNN-GUI and release updated version to the community and deprecate original HNN repository

 LFP/CSD Simulation, Visualization and Data Comparison